 The number of things to do in Hakodate will take you by surprise.
 Maybe it’s because we’d just left the bubble of Niseko, maybe it’s because we felt like we were the only tourists in town.
 But we turned up expecting very little from Hakodate, and we were blown away by the fun, tourist-friendly, and super-cool seaside city.

 Trekking in Cerro Castillo is no longer a secret.
 That being said, it’s no Torres del Paine or Mt Fitz Roy.
 As incredible as those destinations are, Cerro Castillo holds its own – and with just a fraction of the crowds.
 It’s easy to see why.

 If you’re looking for the best restaurants in Dumaguete then this is the post for you.
-As we’ve already mentioned in The 21 Best Tourist Spots in Dumaguete, Dauin & Valencia, we ended up spending ehm, quite a bit of time in the area.
+As we’ve already mentioned in 21 Amazing Tourist Spots in Dumaguete, including Dauin & Valencia, we ended up spending ehm, quite a bit of time in the area.
 We got to know the place pretty well – for better or for worse.